ikhwansahalan/22076332_AA1/README.md

   - Description: Indicates whether the customer has stopped purchasing (1 for churned, 0 for active).

 **4. Software:**
-In the context of the project described, SAS Enterprise Miner, Talend Data Preparation, and Talend Data Integration can play distinct roles in various stages of the data analysis and modeling process.
+In the context of the project described, SAS Enterprise Miner can play distinct roles in various stages of the data analysis and modeling process.
+SAS Enterprise Miner can be used to build and evaluate classification models (such as decision trees and random forests) for predicting customer churn based on the provided dataset.

 # Setting Up an Enterprise Miner Project
 1. Create a new SAS Enterprise Miner Project